MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-compute-uris.md

 In order for the Machine Learning Server web nodes to know to which compute nodes it can send requests, you must maintain a complete list of compute node URIs.
 This list of compute node URIs is shared across all web nodes automatically and is managed through the Admin CLI (v9.3) or, for earlier versions, in the Administration Utility.

-In R Server 9.1, this list is managed manually and individually for each web node in the appsettings.json file.
-The utility cannot be used for this purpose in that release.
+R Server 9.1 administrators must declare URIs manually for each web node in their respective appsettings.json file.

 >[!Important]
 >1.
 If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to manage compute nodes.